geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " With you, when summer smiles or winter lours,

-" Unfading spring and equal warmth are ours ;
+" Unfading spring and equal warmth are ours;

 " And when the moon deserts your dreary night,